Central Bank of Sri Lanka bond scandal

 Central Bank of Sri Lanka bond scandal, also known as the CBSL bond scam, was a financial laundering scam which happened on 27 February 2015 and caused losses of more than US$ 11 million to the nation.
-The bond scam is also regarded as the largest reported financial scam in Sri Lanka despite the country's reputation of having a solid visionary banking system over the years.
+The bond scam is also regarded as the largest reported financial scam in Sri Lanka.
 This was a major blow to the Sri Lankan economy and was also major setback to the newly elected government under the leadership of Maithripala Sirisena which commenced its first term as of 8 January 2015.
 Arjuna Mahendran was appointed as the Governor of the Central Bank of Sri Lanka replacing Ajith Nivard Cabraal.

 This bond issue also caused disputes between the Government of Sri Lanka and Government of Singapore over the extradition requests of Arjuna Mahendran to Sri Lanka.

 On 3 September 2019, Singapore's Ministry of Foreign Affairs clarified that the government would consider the extradition request from Sri Lanka once the necessary supporting information and documents were released.
 In the same month with the approval of Singapore, Sri Lankan government lodged extradition of ex-governor Arjuna Mahendran to Sri Lanka.

-Arjuna Mahendran

-Arjuna Mahendran, a Singaporean Tamil nationality of Sri Lanka origin was controversially appointed as the CBSL governor in 2015 succeeding Ajith Nivard Gabral.
-It was reported that the current CBSL governor Indrajit Coomaraswamy was to be appointed to that position but was withdrawn by the latter due to being busy in other projects.
-Prime Minister Ranil Wickremasinghe apparently appointed Arjuna Mahendran as CBSL governor but without the consent of the President.